-BIG Thank you to our amazing jury for their time and energy in selecting this years artists!
+BIG Thank you to our amazing jurors for their time and energy in selecting every years artists!

 Rajee Paña Jeji Shergill

 Rajee Paña Jeji Shergill is an Indo-Filipina-Canadian artist born in Winnipeg and currently based in Cherry Hill, Nova Scotia.
 She received a diploma in Textile Arts from Capilano University, a BFA (Interdisciplinary) and BA (Art History) from the Nova Scotia College of Art and Design University (Halifax, Nova Scotia) and her MA in Art History from Concordia University (Montreal, Quebec).
 She has participated in exhibitions and screenings in Vancouver, Halifax, Montreal, Guelph, and Toronto, and is currently a member of the Board of Directors for The Great Island Arts Co-operative.
 Through textiles, sound, and still and moving images, Rajee explores memory, familial inheritance, and diasporic subjectivity.

 Leesa is a Halifax based Textile Artist and Arts Facilitator.
 She is an award winning Costume Designer whose work has been featured with such companies that include; Zuppa Theatre Co., 2b theatre and Two Planks and a Passion Theatre.
 She currently works at NSCAD University as a Part-Time Faculty and Technician in Fashion and for the past year has been developing and coordinating NSCAD’s Art Factory.
 Leesa was so happy to be invited to participate in the jury for the Start Festival.
 It was a privilege to review the applications of so many talented artists, I am inspired by the dedication and energy that all of the applicants put into their craft.